Baseball

 Gray Sports Day - July 4The first ever was organized by the Gray Grain Growers Association and held July 17 1912 on Walter Dunning property (northwest corner of town).
 Committees were recruited to sell tickets, operate a refreshment booth, obtain a band for entertainment, arrange the ball-games and small sports, manage the horse races and coordinate a tight wire acrobat act (a relative of the Howlett family).
 A huge undertaking and a great day!

 We don't know what year the pioneers chose to begin hosting the annual event on July 4 - in partial deference to their baseball-loving forefathers from the USA.
 Until the mid-1980's July 4 was 'penciled in' as Gray Sports Day.
+Here are a couple of concession summaries (1957 and 1973 from United Church Women refreshment committee reports - available for viewing at Gray Rink) of the number of volunteers (and pies) required to host a successful sports day.
 Gray Sports GroundsSports Days were held on Dunning property until 1921 when the new sports ground was developed at the southeast end of town.

 Quad Town The Forum article (May 21, 2020) recognizing Gray's induction into the Saskatchewan Baseball Hall of Fame.